There isn’t a single wisp of smoke curling out of the top of Mount Vesuvius as we walk up its stony brown slopes.

 We reach the summit of Italy’s most famous furnace and look into a crater of dull grey, brown and orange-tinged rocks.
 There’s almost a sense of disappointment, as you half hope to see a menacing lake of bubbling lava.
 There’s just a barren hole, with a few tufts of grass beginning to gain a foothold.
 But now we can see trails of smoke drifting from cracks in the walls.
 Looking all wispy and innocent, despite being the smoking guns that confirm the raw, untamed power below.

-Volcanoes are back in the news in a big way since Iceland’s unpronounceable Eyjafjallajokul erupted and closed European airspace for days.
+Volcanoes were back in the news in a big way after Iceland’s unpronounceable Eyjafjallajokul erupted and closed European airspace for days.
 That was probably the first time 10 million people who were left stranded have ever been affected by a volcano, and as volcanic impacts go, it was a mercifully minor affair.

 I can’t visualise it as I stroll around Pompeii either, following wide, almost perfectly preserved Roman streets, and walking into an amphitheatre that’s of one the oldest in existence, with room for 20,000 spectators.
 I admire the remains of astonishingly grandiose temples, and look at urns and bowls stacked neatly in the bakery.